by Alice Fotheringham, Infant Nutrition Expert at Piccolo

-But what can you move onto once you have got them tasting those first few spoonsfuls of puree’d goodness?
+But what can you move onto once you have got them tasting those first few spoonfuls of pureed goodness?
 When should you be introducing different foods, and how important is it to give your baby more textured foods and finger foods?

-The pureed stage needn’t last that long, in fact you can move onto more textured food a few days or weeks after trying first smooth foods (providing they are six months and are can easily tolerate the smooth food you are giving them).
-In fact, you can give purees and finger food at the same time, which is a lovely way to offer foods right from the start.
+The pureed stage needn’t last that long.
+You can actually move onto more textured food only a few days or weeks after trying first smooth foods (providing they are six months and are can easily tolerate the smooth food you are giving them) or you can even give purees and finger food at the same time, which is a lovely way to offer foods right from the start.

 Signs your baby may be ready for more textured foods